hhursev/recipe-scrapers/docs/how-to-develop-scraper.md

 If this is your first time contributing to this repository then you will need to create a fork of the repository and clone it to your computer.

-To create a fork, click the Fork button near to top of page on the project GitHub page.
+To create a fork, click the Fork button near the top of page on the project GitHub page.
 This will create a copy of the repository under your GitHub user.

 You can then clone the fork to your computer and set it up for development.